Wales history notes

 Twmbarlwm - Haunt of the the Celts.

-To the west end of Twmbarlwm Iron age hill fort (constructed around 500 BC and which was a major part of the 25 year defence struggle against Roman conquest) a larger raised circular mound was the base of a later Norman motte and baily timber castle making use of the excellent defensive position around the 12th /13th centuries AD.
+To the west end of Twmbarlwm Iron age hill fort (constructed around 500 BC and which was a major part of the 25 year defence struggle against Roman conquest and Druid religious site) a larger raised circular mound was the base of a later Norman motte and baily timber castle making use of the excellent defensive position around the 12th /13th centuries AD.

 From here the Roman military base and docks at the town of Caerleon can be seen and the site of the King Arthur Legend (the Roman Amphitheatre)